Frequently Asked Questions

 Relating to COVID-19

 The coronavirus has left an impact on a global scale and continues to affect us.
-In order to assure your safety and the safety of all our applicants and interviewers, ALTIA CENTRAL has adopted a Skype-only interview system for both in-country and overseas applicants until further notice.
+In order to assure your safety and the safety of all our applicants and interviewers, ALTIA CENTRAL has adopted an online-only interview system using Google Meet for both in-country and overseas applicants until further notice.

 As of this update in May 2021, we are still accepting applications, setting up interviews, and approving applicants both in Japan and abroad.
 But unless you are currently in Japan and available to work, actually offering you a specific position and getting you into Japan remains extremely difficult.
 We can apply for COEs and visas for new overseas recruits, but the processing and issuing of these visas will likely take a lot longer than normal, and even with a valid visa in hand, current travel restrictions may still affect actually traveling to and entering Japan.
 We will be hiring a few recruits each month and a number in September and January as per usual, but our next major intake of overseas recruits is likely to be in March 2022.